 The College continued to keep its staff structure under review to ensure it remains fit for purpose, affordable and able to provide the best possible service to learners.
-During 2018/19 the learner services department was functionally reorganised and managerially realigned resulting, in 4 department staff and one senior manager leaving the College under redundancy.
-A reorganisation of the facilities team resulted in new roles and employment arrangements but no redundancies.
-In total the College incurred £85,000 of contractual costs and £6,000 of non-contractual costs through termination payments following structural reviews during the year.
+During 2019/20 the MIS management, Facilities management and HR operational roles were reorganised, resulting in one senior manager, one middle manager and one staff team member leaving the College under redundancy.
+One sessional teaching staff member was also made redundant in the year.
+In total, the College incurred £36,000 of contractual costs and £7,000 of non-contractual costs through termination payments following structural reviews during the year.